NLO SMEFT Electroweak Corrections to Higgs Decays to 4 Leptons in the Narrow Width Approximation: Numerical Results

 \section{Numerical Results}

 In this appendix we report the numerical results for the contributions to the total width for $H\rightarrow e^+ e^- Z$.
 The width for $H\rightarrow \mu^+ \mu^- Z$ is found by making the change, $1\leftrightarrow 2$, in the lepton flavor indices.
-At LO, the operators that contribute to the decay are
+At LO, there are 10 operators that contribute to the decay,